nish-box/OaklandBudgetJ296Final/README.md

     * In FY22-23, the city of Oakland went over their budget by $192,000.

 #### OVERALL
-* The city has been better about staying within budget but there are still departments that are overspending.
+* The city has been worse about staying within budget (by 42,000); there are still departments that are overspending.

 ### QUESTION #3: What departments were funded the most last fiscal year?
 This fiscal year?
 #### LAST YEAR